Megan Graham

 Profile

 I first began studying at the University of Leeds in 2017.
 After graduating with First Class Honours in BA History, I continued to pursue historical studies and achieved a MA in Race and Resistance with Distinction in 2021.
-During this time I worked for the European Research Council Funded Men, Women and Care Project developing the internationally significant PIN 26 section of the National Archives, and took on the responsibility of mentoring final year undergraduate students.
-I also produced two dissertations; one focused on exploring education as a weapon in the struggle for civil rights in the American South (BA), and the other on radical Black Theatre and cultural activism in Redfern, Sydney in the 1970s (MA).
+During this time I worked for the European Research Council Funded Men, Women and Care Project developing the internationally significant PIN 26 section of the National Archives, and mentored final year undergraduate students.
+I also produced two dissertations; one focused on exploring education as a weapon in the struggle for civil rights in Mississippi (BA) and the other on radical Black Theatre and cultural activism in Redfern, Sydney in the 1970s (MA).

-Following a short break from academic study, I returned to Leeds in 2022 to begin a full-time PhD with the School of History, generously funded by the White Rose College of the Arts and Humanities (WRoCAH).
+Returning to the University in 2022, I began a full-time PhD with the School of History, generously funded by the White Rose College of the Arts and Humanities (WRoCAH).
 My current research explores how politics of health and identity were intimately entwined in late Twentieth Century Aboriginal Australia, documenting the ways in which community-controlled health activism was bound to transnational discourses of racial empowerment.
 I work closely with peers and colleagues across the White-Rose consortium, and welcome opportunities for collaboration with others researching in spheres where the interfaces between humanities and social sciences can be innovatively realised.
+At present, I am a PGR Teaching Associate tutoring on HIST1000 Exploring History, the Postgraduate Lead for the Health Histories Research Cluster and lead organiser of the AHRC-funded Oral History Collective.
+I am also a WRoCAH Equality, Diversity and Inclusion Ambassador.

 Research interests

-At present, I am a member of the following organisations and societies:
+At present, I am a member of the following organisations and networks:

 • Australian Historical Association